gmcmacran/TypeOneTypeTwoSim/type II/README.md

     #> # ℹ Use `print(n = ...)` to see more rows

 Like type I calculations, each simulated experiment is based on a sample size of 500.
-Each combination of effect size and test are repeated 5,000 times.
+Each combination of effect size and test is repeated 5,000 times.
 Where possible, exact tests are included for comparison.

 # Overall Type II Error Rate